 Median pay in the field reached $65,810 in May 2020, with the top 10 percent earning $127,410, according to the BLS.

 Financial Data Analysts

 Data has always driven the financial industry, but never more so than today.
 Those who work in finance use data to assess a company’s health and make predictions on future business success or failure.
 The stock market relies heavily on data.
 Data is consulted to determine when to invest in certain securities, and more importantly, when to sell.

 While an analyst working in this area would also require education in finance, it can prove a lucrative choice.
-The median annual pay in May 2016 was $81,760, according to the BLS, with the top 10 percent earning $165,100.
-The BLS projects 11 percent growth in the field.
+The median annual pay in May 2020 was $83,660, according to the BLS, with the top 10 percent earning more than $159,560.
+The BLS projects 5 percent growth in the field by 2029.